pramodk/spack-configs/README.md

 #### Clone Repository ####
 Clone Spack repository from GitHub.
-You can use [official repository](https://github.com/LLNL/spack) from LLNL.
-But we use fork here as few modifications / workarounds (for existing bugs on some systems like BBP IV BG-Q, OS X) have been added.
+We could use [official repository](https://github.com/LLNL/spack) from LLNL but few modifications (for existing bugs on some systems like BBP IV BG-Q) have been added to our fork and hence we will use following repository:

 ```bash
 cd $SOURCE_HOME_DIR